Snakemake executor plugin: slurm

 Dynamic Parameterization

-Using dynamic parameterization we can react on different different inputs and prevent our HPC jobs from failing.
+Using dynamic parameterization we can react on different inputs and prevent our HPC jobs from failing.

 Input size of files may vary.
 If we have an estimate for the RAM requirement due to varying input file sizes, we can use this to dynamically adjust our jobs.